tanvirhossainraj/CSE327-inFlynite/README.md

 # CSE327-inFlynite
-An unique flight management system that deals with the everyday rush in an airport.
+An unique flight management system that deals with the everyday rush in an airport.# CSE327-inFlynite